dbp/website/essays/2018-01-16-how-to-prove-a-compiler-correct.markdown

     handled automatically, but I generally dislike adding global hints for tactics (unless there is a very good reason!), as it can slow things down and make understanding why proofs worked more difficult.
 3. We can also write lemmas for these.
-There are actually two that come up, and both are solved trivially:
+There are actually two cases that come up, and both are solved easily:

     ```
     Lemma list_pointless_split : forall A B:Type, forall l : list A, forall x : B,